MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/wacinazure/deploy-wac-for-hci.md

         This should return:

         `You've found the Windows Admin Center in Azure APIs' home page.
 Please use the Azure portal to manage your virtual machines with Windows Admin Center.`
-1. If you have allowed all outbound traffic, and are getting an error from the command above, check that there are no firewall rules blocking the connection.
+1. If you have allowed all outbound traffic and are getting an error from the command above, check that there are no firewall rules blocking the connection.

 If nothing seems wrong and Windows Admin Center still won't install, open a support request with the following information: